Wald tests of singular hypotheses: Introduction

 becomes the square of a standard normal random variable; the vector $a$ corresponds to a nonzero gradient of the tested constraint.
 Our attention is devoted to cases in which $f$ has degree two or larger.
 These singular cases occur when the gradient of the constraint is zero at the true parameter.

-For likelihood ratio tests, a large body of literature starting with \cite{chernoff:1954} describes large-sample behavior in irregular settings; examples of recent work are \cite{azais:2006}, \cite{drton:2009}, \cite{kato:2013} and \cite{ritz:2005}.
+For likelihood ratio tests, a large body of literature starting with Chernoff \cite{chernoff1954} describes large-sample behavior in irregular settings; examples of recent work are Aza{\"{\i}}s, Gassiat and Mercadier \cite{azais2006}, Drton \cite{drton2009}, Kato and Kuriki \cite{kato2013} and Ritz and Skovgaard \cite{ritz2005}.
 In contrast, much less work appears to exist for Wald tests.
-Three examples we are aware of are \cite{glonek:1993}, \cite{gaffke:1999} and \cite{gaffke:2002} who treat singular hypotheses that correspond to collapsility of contingency tables and confounding in regression.
-Our own interest is motivated by the fact that graphical models with hidden variables are singular \cite[Chap.~4]{drton:oberwolfach}.
+Three examples we are aware of are Glonek \cite{glonek1993}, Gaffke, Steyer and von Davier \cite{gaffke1999} and Gaffke, Heiligers and Offinger \cite{gaffke2002} who treat singular hypotheses that correspond to collapsility of contingency tables and confounding in regression.
+A further example is the preprint of {Dufour}, {Renault} and {Zinde-Walsh} \cite{dufour2013} that was posted while this paper was under review.
+Motivated by applications in times series analysis (e.g., Galbraith and Zinde-Walsh \cite{galbraith1997}), these authors address, in particular, the problem of divergence of the Wald statistic for testing multiple singular constraints.
+Our own interest in singular Wald tests is motivated by the fact that graphical models with hidden variables are singular (Drton, Sturmfels and Sullivant \cite{drtonoberwolfach}, Chapter~4).

-In graphical modeling, or more specifically in factor analysis, the testing of so-called `tetrad constraints' is a problem of particular practical relevance \citep{bollen:2009,bollen:2000,hipp:2003,silva:2006,spirtes:2000}.
-This problem goes back to \cite{spearman:1904}; for some of the history see \cite{harman:1976}.
+In graphical modeling, or more specifically in factor analysis, the testing of so-called `tetrad constraints' is a problem of particular practical relevance (Bollen, Lennox and Dahly \cite{bollen2009}, Bollen and Ting \cite{bollen2000}, Hipp and Bollen \cite{hipp2003}, Silva \textit{et~al.} \cite{silva2006}, Spirtes, Glymour and Scheines \cite{spirtes2000}).
+This problem goes back to Spearman \cite{spearman1904}; for some of the history see Harman \cite{harman1976}.
 The desire to better understand the Wald statistic for a tetrad was the initial statistical motivation for this work.
 We solve the tetrad problem in Section~\ref{sec:tetrad}; the relevant polynomial is quadratic, namely, $f(x)=x_1x_2-x_3x_4$.
-However, many other hypotheses are of interest in graphical modeling and beyond \citep{drton:2007,drton:2008,sullivant:2010,zwiernik:2012}.
-In principle, any homogeneous polynomial $f$ could arise in the description of a large-sample limit and, thus, general distribution theory for the random variable $W_{f,\Sigma}$ from~(\ref{eq:wald}) would be desirable.
+However, many other hypotheses are of interest in graphical modeling and beyond (Drton, Sturmfels and Sullivant \cite{drton2007}, Drton, Massam and Olkin \cite{drton2008}, Sullivant, Talaska and Draisma \cite{sullivant2010}, Zwiernik and Smith \cite{zwiernik2012}).
+In principle, any homogeneous polynomial $f$ could arise in the description of a large-sample limit and, thus, general distribution theory for the random variable $W_{f,\Sigma}$ from (\ref{eq:wald}) would be desirable.